 So after having Mario Bros.
 Special for about a year or so, I was finally able to play it.
 Well, that’s not entirely true, I’ve been playing it all along as a disk image via the HxC floppy emulator, but using the original was a first!

 The tape drive is a little unique in that the controls are digital.
 Unlike most tape players, you don’t really push the buttons “in”, it’s more like clicking the buttons like a VCR.
 It gives it a more technologically sophisticated feeling.
+The machine can also receive instructions about what to do from the programs, so many games rewind themselves after loading, while Mario Bros.
+Special just ejects, and Pro Wrestling automatically queues to the correct loading position of the tape, which I suppose saves time.

 This is a pretty top-notch X1 Turbo Z game!
 It has vibrant and beautiful artwork and displays over the 24KHz video mode if your monitor supports it.
 The menu selection cursor moves smoothly and the entire screen scrolls more smoothly than most on this system.
 Here are some photos from the pre-introduction.